201026-reston-java-msa/java-problems-ConnorMRyan/README.md

 ## Description

+##Connor Ryan, Checking that Git can commit correctly.

 Revature is building a new API!
 This API contains methods for validating data, solving problems, and encoding data.
 The API consists of 20 methods that you must implement: